Kerry Courtney MBACP, NCS Accred. Reg., BA (Hons), PG Adv Dip.

 Training, qualifications & experience

-I began my counselling training in 2007, gaining a degree in Humanistic Counselling Practice before completing my Post-Qualifying Diploma in Counselling Children and Young People.
-I am currently completing my Certificate in Complex Trauma and Childhood Abuse.
+I began my counselling training in 2007, gaining a degree in Humanistic Counselling Practice, before completing my Post-Qualifying Diploma in Counselling Children and Young People.
+I also completed my certificate in Complex Trauma and Childhood Abuse in summer 2017.

 I have been working as an Integrative Counsellor for the last six years, focusing on the Person-centred Approach.
 This means that you are the expert in the counselling room and I use a specific Humanistic Approach depending on your needs.
 My counselling experience has been in a community-based setting, as well as working as a Youth Counsellor in a primary and post-primary school setting.
 This has given me experience working with all ages and issues.